 William Aaronson is associate professor in the Department of Health Services Administration and Policy in the College of Public Health at Temple University.
 Previously he served as Associate Dean for Graduate Programs and Assistant Dean for Research and Doctoral Programs at the Fox School of Business.
 Dr. Aaronson successfully led the restructuring of doctoral and masters programs in business during his tenure and is known for his strategic outlook, innovative approaches to curriculum management and his collaborative leadership style.
+Most recently he was the founding chair of the Department of Health Services Administration and Policy.

 Dr. Aaronson has considerable international experience including delivery of executive training programs for health system leaders and collaborative research with local faculty in numerous countries.
 He has particular expertise in the health systems, history, culture, languages and educational systems of the former Soviet Union and Central Europe.
 He has been the recipient of a J. William Fulbright Senior Teaching Scholarship at the University of Matej Bel, Slovakia.